Introduction SIP trunks meaning

 Codec Selection: The choice of codec (compression algorithm) affects bandwidth utilization.
 Some codecs prioritize call quality but consume more bandwidth, while others are more bandwidth-efficient.

 Consider Growth: Factor in potential growth in call volume.
-SIP trunks meaning should be scalable to accommodate increased usage without degrading call quality.
+SIP trunks meaning meaning should be scalable to accommodate increased usage without degrading call quality.

 Quality of Service (QoS)